Matty Longstaff: Club career

-Newcastle United
+Newcastle United and loans

 Longstaff made his first-team debut for Newcastle United on 28 August 2019, starting against Leicester City in the EFL Cup.
 He scored in the 72nd minute of his Premier League debut, in a 1–0 win against Manchester United on 6 October.
-The stunning strike outside the box was later voted as Premier League Goal of the Month.
+The powerful strike from outside the box was later voted as Premier League Goal of the Month.
 He then went on to score in the reverse fixture at Old Trafford, the opening goal in a 4–1 defeat.